New shortcut trigger (real-time)

 Example of a channels menu in a Slack dialog

-When a channel is selected, the channel ID is returned, e.g. CA83MDSK0.
+When a channel is selected, the channel ID is returned, for example, CA83MDSK0.

 Users displays the list of all users (including bots) in your Slack workspace.